 Increased Tank Humidity

-One of the main selling points of sponges is that they increase humidity in a tank.
-This is certainly vital.
-An enclosure at less than 80% humidity leaves your hermit crabs at risk of suffocation.
+An enclosure at less than 80% humidity leaves hermit crabs at risk of suffocation.

-Unfortunately, what you may not be told is that these gains are marginal Even the finest sponge will only improve the humidity by around 3%.
-You’ll still need to mist the tank regularly.
+Unfortunately, you may not have been told that any gains in humidity are marginal.
+Even the best sponge will only increase the humidity by around 3%, so you must regularly mist the tank.

-There are alternatives to sponges to increase humidity for your hermit crabs.
-Moss is effective, and like sponges, can be eaten by hermit crabs.
+There are alternatives to sponges to increase humidity.
+Moss is effective, as hermit crabs can eat it.
 If you use creature soil as a substrate, this contains moss as standard.

 As per Invertebrate Biology, some hermit crabs use a sponge as an emergency shell.
-This behavior is likeliest in young, nervous hermit crabs that live in a sizable colony.
+This behavior is most likely in young, nervous hermit crabs that live in a sizable colony.

-All hermit crabs prefer a solid shell.
-This makes high-quality shells a desirable commodity among hermit crabs, though.
+All hermit crabs prefer a solid shell, which makes quality shells a desirable commodity among hermit crabs.
 Males, in particular, often battle for supremacy, with the winner taking the loser’s shell.

-This is because males grow quickly, undergoing several molts in their early years.
-Every time that hermit crabs molt, they grow larger and require a new shell.
-If they covet that worn by another hermit crab, especially a smaller one, it will look to claim it.
+Males grow quickly, undergoing several molts in their early years.
+Each time hermit crabs molt, they grow larger and require a new shell.
+If they covet the shell of another hermit crab, it’ll look to claim it.

 Tearing up a sponge will give hermit crabs something to do.
-The primary claw of a hermit crab is powerful.
-It will make short work of a sponge.
-This will provide at least a few minutes of entertainment.
+The primary claw of a hermit crab is powerful, making short work of a sponge.

 Disadvantages of Sponges for Hermit Crabs